vermakiran/Vermakiran/README.md

 > _“The only limit to your impact is your imagination and commitment.”_ — **Tony Robbins**

 I’m a builder at heart.
-From AI-powered solutions to smart supply chains, I’m passionate about designing systems that not only solve problems but do so with purpose.
+From data analytics and business intelligence to AI-powered solutions and smart supply chains, I’m passionate about designing systems that not only solve problems but do so with purpose.
 My journey so far has been a mix of curiosity, coding, and creativity — all aimed at turning challenges into intuitive, impactful solutions.

 This space is where my ideas come to life — in the form of machine learning models, forecasting tools, smart apps, and data-driven insights.
 If you're into innovation, AI, or just love seeing tech used for real-world impact, you're in the right place.